CommanderPho/XPCService/README.md

 ### Build Settings
 Three settings was changed from the standard template.

-* "Always Embed Swift Standard Libraries" was set to YES in the TextAgent target - we need swift in the XPC service now.
+* "Always Embed Swift Standard Libraries" was set to YES in the PhoNotesAgent target - we need swift in the XPC service now.
-* "Install Objective-C Compatibility Header" was set to NO in Service and TextAgent target - Objective-C is no longer used (directly)
+* "Install Objective-C Compatibility Header" was set to NO in Service and PhoNotesAgent target - Objective-C is no longer used (directly)

 ### Thoughts
 One might be inclined to the remove the "Always Embed Swift Standard Libraries" flag from the XPC target.
 That would trim the size of the service from ~4 MB to ~59 KB.
 I wouldn't recommend this, if you should decide to reuse your XPC service in another project.
 One that might not have the Swift standard libraries installed.